gsamokovarov/jump/README.md

 ## Shell

-Jump supports the most popular shells out there, right out of the box.
-If your favourite shell isn't in the list below, why not contribute an integration for it?
+Jump supports bash, zsh and fish out of the box.
+If your favourite shell isn't in the list below, give a heads up in the [issue tracker].

-The `j` shell function and the automatic directories score comes from those integrations, so make sure you have set them up.
+To get the most out of jump, you have to integrate it with your shell.
+The integration gives you the `j` shell function and the automatic tracking and scoring.

 ### bash